 5.4 Contribution EG-ITRs-1/10 from Hill

+NOTE: this contribution was not discussed, due to lack of time.

 It is proposed that, if the EG-ITRs decides to issue a request for empirical data, then the request should be sent to all Administrations and to all Sector Members.
 Administrations should be invited to forward the request to Operating Agencies.

 The request should contain the following elements: (1) A preamble explaining that treaties bind states, so they do not directly bind private parties, but they may bind private parties by being transposed to national law.
 (2) A short history of the ITRs since 1988.
 (3) An explanation of why – as implicitly recognized in article 8 of the 2012 ITRs – the accounting rates of article 6 of the 1988 ITRs are no longer used for most international telecommunication services.
 (4) An invitation to comment on whether other provisions of the 1988 and/or 2012 ITRs: are relevant or useful because they have been transposed to national law; would be relevant or useful if they were transposed to national law; are redundant because they have been implemented in national law independently of the ITRs; or are not needed because there is no need to bind states to transpose such provisions to national law.
 (5) An invitation to comment on whether new provisions in the ITRs would be relevant or useful if they were transposed to national law, for example regarding spam, cybersecurity, artificial intelligence, building a digital public infrastructure, bridging the digital gender gap, etc.